hyosung11/Launch-School/Courses/journal.md

 08:34 We are going to Philly today.
 I'm just about done packing.
 I will study in the car.

 10:56 Studying in the car and I really have to pee.
 We are almost there thank goodness.

+## 20220415 금요일

+10:49 Back from Philly and I am tired because I stayed up until past 1:00 playing poker at the Parx Casino where I turned a $200 buy-in at $1-3 NLHE into $250 of profit.
+Nice work.
+There's a SPOT Study Session with Aryan at 11:00.